This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Sinusitis is inflammation or infection of your sinuses.
-Sinuses are hollow spaces located behind your cheeks, eyes, and forehead.
-Sinusitis is most often caused by a virus.
+It is most often caused by a virus.
 Acute sinusitis may last up to 12 weeks.
 Chronic sinusitis lasts longer than 12 weeks.
-Recurrent sinusitis is when you have 3 or more episodes of sinusitis in 1 year.
+Recurrent sinusitis means you have 4 or more times in 1 year.

-- Your symptoms get worse after 5 to 7 days.
+- Your symptoms do not improve after 3 days.

 - Your symptoms do not go away after 10 days.

 - You have questions or concerns about your condition or care.